pooley182/Plex-Meta-Manager-Wiki/Configuration-File.md

 | Trakt.tv | `trakt` | :x: |
 | MyAnimeList.net | `mal` | :x: |

 The only required mapping is `libraries` which is where you set up a configuration for each Plex Library you want the program to interact with.
-Using the library name as the base attribute you can set many different attributes individually per library or you can let them be inherited from the global value.
+Each library is defined by the mapping name which must be the same as the library name unless a different `library_name` is specified.
+You can either set attributes individually per library or you can let them be inherited from the global value.
 A simple example of multiple libraries all using the global values is below:

 ```yaml
 libraries: